rbsk-05/CS23633-KIS-Keep-It-Safe/README.md

 - **HTTP Client:** Axios (Interceptors for Bearer token injection)

 ### AWS Cloud Services
-The application relies on advanced Amazon Web Services (AWS) to ensure secure storage, scalability, and reliable operations:
+The application relies on an advanced, strictly **Serverless** Amazon Web Services (AWS) architecture.
+There are **no EC2 instances** or traditional servers used in this project:
-- **Amazon S3:** Securely stores encrypted password backups and user data files.
+- **Amazon S3:** Securely hosts the static, optimized React frontend files.
+- **Amazon API Gateway:** Acts as the highly scalable "front door" for all backend API requests, routing them securely to Lambda.
+- **AWS Lambda:** Provides event-driven, stateless compute power to execute backend CRUD logic, scaling automatically from zero to thousands of concurrent executions.
-- **Amazon DynamoDB:** NoSQL database storing user credentials and metadata in a highly scalable and fast manner.
+- **Amazon DynamoDB:** A highly scalable NoSQL database utilizing Single-Table Design to store encrypted user vaults with single-digit millisecond latency.
-- **AWS EC2 / Elastic Beanstalk:** Hosts the backend application layers and handles high-throughput API requests.
+- **Amazon Cognito:** Manages the User Pool and Hosted UI for secure, robust identity verification and JWT issuance.
-- **AWS KMS (Key Management Service):** Manages encryption keys, ensuring sensitive vault data is cryptographically secure.
+- **AWS KMS (Key Management Service):** Manages the Customer Master Keys (CMKs) used for Envelope Encryption, ensuring data is mathematically secure at rest.
-- **AWS IAM (Identity and Access Management):** Controls granular access and permissions for all internal AWS resources to maintain isolated security.
+- **AWS IAM (Identity and Access Management):** Enforces strict, least-privilege role-based access control (RBAC) between services.
-- **Amazon CloudWatch:** Monitors application performance, detailed logs, and system health activity.
+- **Amazon CloudWatch:** Monitors application performance, logs Lambda executions, and tracks system health.

 ---

 ## Security Considerations

-Security is at the heart of KIS:
+Security is the core foundation of KIS:
-- **Zero-Knowledge Architecture:** The frontend never exposes hardcoded tokens; everything routes securely through Cognito.
+- **Zero-Knowledge Architecture:** Plain-text passwords are never sent to the database.
+They are encrypted within Lambda via AWS KMS before storage.
+- **No Monolithic Servers:** By eliminating EC2 instances, we eliminate the risk of OS-level vulnerabilities, SSH exploits, and localized server hacking.
-- **In-transit Encryption:** All HTTP traffic is forced over TLS/SSL (HTTPS) ensuring data cannot be intercepted.
+- **In-transit Encryption:** All HTTP traffic is forced over TLS/SSL (HTTPS) ensuring data cannot be intercepted via Man-in-the-Middle attacks.
-- **At-rest Encryption:** All sensitive data is encrypted before being written to DynamoDB or S3 using AWS KMS.
-- **Strict IAM Policies:** IAM ensures heavily restricted, least-privilege controlled access between AWS services.
+- **Cognito JWT Validation:** Tokens are strictly validated at the edge by API Gateway before Lambda is ever invoked.

 ---

 ## Installation Instructions

 ### Prerequisites
-- Node.js (v16.0 or higher)
+- Node.js (v18.0 or higher)
 - NPM or Yarn
-- Valid AWS Cognito Client ID & Domain (Set up in `AuthContext.jsx`)
+- Valid AWS Cognito Client ID, Cognito Domain, and API Gateway URL.

 ### Local Setup
 1. Clone the repository: